 At Thistle, we’ve supported people with post-viral fatigue and ME/Chronic Fatigue Syndrome (CFS) for over 15 years.
 Our Health and Wellbeing Practitioners provide coaching and support over the phone and online to help people develop strategies to cope with their situation and find their own path to recovery.
 No one has to struggle with this alone.

-Anyone in Scotland who is experiencing symptoms of longer-term post-viral fatigue, whether Long Covid or after another viral infection, can self-refer to Thistle through our website.
+Adults in Scotland who is experiencing symptoms of longer-term post-viral fatigue, whether Long Covid or after another viral infection, can self-refer to Thistle through our website.
 Or if you prefer, you can ask a GP or other healthcare professional to refer you.